 The strength of Norell clothes was in their simplicity.
 They brought desired attention to the wearer as opposed to the clothes alone.
 Regular trips to Paris exposed him to the couture standards that made French clothes the best of high fashion and Norell had the ability to translate those aspects and techniques into American ready-to-wear.

 |Mermaid sheath dress, 1960s.|

 For evening, Norell looked to the flashy glamour of his early days designing costumes for vaudeville.
 A lavish use of sequins became Norell’s signature ”mermaid” form-fitting sheath gowns.
 These sequin covered gowns, available in many colors and configurations, quickly became American fashion classics.
 In my opinion, almost any of these gowns could be worn today.

 |Silk organdy pajamas, 1970-71.|

 In 1960, Norell started his own label, Norman Norell Ltd. Unlike couture designers, who only produce a garment for a specific person, Norell applied his high-standards to mass produced garments.
 Even though his clothes were ready-to-wear, each Norell garment was handled from start-to-finish by the same worker.

-Recently, Norell’s name was in the news when Michelle Obama, the First Lady chose to wear a vintage 1950s Norell to the 2010 “Christmas In Washington” concert.
+Recently, Norell’s name was in the news when First Lady Michelle Obama chose to wear a vintage Norell to the 2010 “Christmas In Washington” concert.

 Hollywood connection: In 1922, he joined the Astoria, NY studios of Paramount Pictures in Long Island where he designed clothes for Gloria Swanson, Rudolph Valentino, and other silent screen stars.
 He was only there for one year.
 However; in later years, he would create clothes for such motion pictures as That Touch of Mink (1962) and Klute (1971).